informatics-isi-edu/atlas-d2k-www/about/index.md

 ## Our Mission

 With the support of NIDDK and in collaboration with renowned research consortia, the ATLAS-D2K Center aims to be the foremost knowledgebase and public resource concentrating on renal and genitourinary development and disease research in both humans and mice.
-Our goal is to leverage the power of data science to push the boundaries of biomedical discoveries.
+Our goal is to leverage the power of data science to push the boundaries of biomedical discoveries through the following:

-## What We Offer

 - **Comprehensive Data Management:** Our platform guarantees a clean, harmonized, and constantly updated database, comprising data from the [GUDMAP consortium](/gudmap/), the [ReBuilding A Kidney (RBK) consortium](/rebuildingakidney/), and selected external sources.